-Embryo adoption is a unique option that can help families experience the joys (and challenges!) of pregnancy and childbirth with their adopted child.
-You may be starting the process through the Snowflakes program, but it is usually a new and difficult concept for many people.
-You may run into some interesting reactions and questions when you start to share your journey.
+Embryo adoption offers a unique opportunity for families to experience the joys (and challenges!) of pregnancy and childbirth with their adopted child.
+While you may be embarking on this journey through the Snowflakes Program, it's a novel and complex concept for many.
+As you share your experience, be prepared for various reactions and questions.

 Q: “That sounds weird… like something right out of a sci-fi movie.”

-If you get this comment, change the connotation from weird to amazing!
+If faced with this comment, shift the connotation from weird to amazing!

 A: “It is a miracle, isn’t it?!
-It happens when science is combined with the miracle of life!
-But it’s not new—cryo-technology has been around since the 1950’s.
-It is amazing that God has allowed a way for leftover embryos from IVF cycles to be preserved so they can be used later on!
+It happens when science combines with the miracle of life!
+Although it may seem futuristic, cryo-technology has been around since the 1950s.
+It's incredible that leftover embryos from IVF cycles can be preserved, offering a chance for later use!”

 Q: “Isn’t it hard on the kid because they’re born in the wrong decade?”

-This is usually a question you will get if the person is trying to wrap their minds around the concept of freezing the embryo.
+This question typically arises when people grapple with the idea of freezing embryos.
 Since embryos have no known “shelf-life,” they can be frozen for many years, thawed, and then transferred in a cycle.
-There have been many healthy children who have been born from embryos ten years old or even older.
+Healthy children have been born from embryos ten years old or even older.

-A: “A child born from an embryo has their birthday like any other kid, and that is their age.
-Embryos are frozen in time—and liquid nitrogen—somewhere in the first five days of development, and they stay at that stage until they are thawed and transferred.”
+A: “A child born from an embryo has a regular birthday like any other kid, and that is their age.
+Embryos are frozen in time—and liquid nitrogen—somewhere in the first five days of development, remaining at that stage until they are thawed and transferred.”

 Q: “Isn’t it robbing orphaned kids overseas or in foster care?”

-A: “This is was right adoption path for us.
-It’s just like how a family may choose domestic adoption over international adoption.
-There is no ‘one size fits all’ solution.
+A: “This was the right adoption path for us.
+Similar to how a family may choose domestic adoption over international adoption, there's no 'one size fits all' solution.
 We’re still adopting a child—just much earlier in their development.”

-As you pursue your embryo adoption journey through Snowflakes, we hope this better prepares you to answer well-meant questions with confidence.
-To learn more about embryo adoption donation through the Snowflakes program, visit Snowflakes.org.
+As you navigate your embryo adoption journey through Snowflakes, these responses can help you address well-intentioned questions with confidence.
+To discover more about embryo adoption donation through the Snowflakes program, visit Snowflakes.org.

 By: Paige Zapf